-NORD gratefully acknowledges Roger E. Stevenson, MD, Director, Greenwood Genetic Center, JC Self Research Institute of Human Genetics, for assistance in the preparation of this report.
+NORD gratefully acknowledges Roger E. Stevenson, MD, Senior Clinical Geneticist, Greenwood Genetic Center, JC Self Research Institute of Human Genetics, for assistance in the preparation of this report.

 Alpha thalassemia X-linked intellectual disability (ATR-X) syndrome is a rare genetic disorder affecting multiple organ systems of the body.
-ATR-X syndrome is characterized by mental retardation, characteristic facial features, abnormalities of the genitourinary tract, and alpha thalassemia.
-Alpha thalassemia, which is a condition where there is a defect in the production of the oxygen-carrying pigments of red blood cells (hemoglobin), is not seen in every case.
-Additional abnormalities are usually present in most cases.
+ATR-X syndrome is characterized by intellectual disability, characteristic facial features, abnormalities of the genitourinary tract, and alpha thalassemia.
+Alpha thalassemia, which is a condition where there is a defect in the production of the oxygen-carrying pigments of red blood cells (hemoglobin), is not seen in every patient.
+Additional abnormalities are usually present in most patients.
 ATR-X syndrome is inherited as an X-linked recessive genetic condition.

 Some researchers have suggested the name XLID-hypotonic face syndrome be used to designate several disorders formerly considered separate entities including ATR-X syndrome, Carpenter-Waziri syndrome, Chudley-Lowry syndrome, Holmes-Gang syndrome and X-linked intellectual disability-arch fingerprints-hypotonia syndrome.
 All of these syndromes occur due to mutations of the same gene on the X chromosome.
 Some researchers prefer use of the name ATR-X syndrome because it is the most widely-recognized term for this disorder.

-The specific signs and symptoms present and their severity vary greatly from case to case.
+The specific signs and symptoms present and their severity vary greatly from person to person.
 Many of the signs associated with ATR-X syndrome are apparent during infancy.
 Affected infants may exhibit diminished muscle tone (hypotonia), feeding difficulties and significant delays in reaching developmental milestones especially speaking or walking.
-In some cases, affected individuals do not walk independently or fail to develop the ability to speak outside of a limited vocabulary.
+Some affected individuals do not walk independently or fail to develop the ability to speak outside of a limited vocabulary.
 Intellectual disability, seizures, and stiff movements of the legs also occur.
 Growth deficiency occurs after birth (postnatally), but may not become apparent until adolescence.
 Ultimately, growth deficiency may result in short stature.

 ATR-X syndrome is inherited as an X-linked recessive genetic condition.
 X-linked genetic disorders are conditions caused by an abnormal gene on the X chromosome and manifest mostly in males.
 Females that have a defective gene present on one of their X chromosomes are carriers for that disorder.
 Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a defective gene he will develop the disease.